Lorenc326/CatTruthWebsite/README.md

-In this repository I keep my training project. original website: http://www.pravda.com.ua/
+In this repository I keep my first website (!) as a training project. original website: http://www.pravda.com.ua/